Probate Q&A Series How do I confirm service of process and formally extend the response deadline in a contested probate case in North Carolina?

 Confirming Service of Process

 • Obtain the return of service filed with the clerk.
-This document shows who was served, the date of service and the method (personal delivery, registered mail or substituted service).
+This document shows who was served, the date of service and the method (personal delivery, registered or certified mail, or designated delivery service).
 Under N.C.
 Gen. Stat. § 28A-6-2, probate citations follow civil rules for service.

-• Review the sheriff’s or process server’s affidavit.
+• Review the sheriff’s return or affidavit of service.
 Make sure it complies with Rule 4 of the North Carolina Rules of Civil Procedure.
-The affidavit must state time, place and method of service.
+The proof of service should state the time, place and method of service.

 Formally Extending the Response Deadline

 • Once the judge signs the order, file it with the clerk.
-The clerk stamps the new response deadline into the record.
 Confirm the new date and calendar your next steps.

 By confirming proper service and extending deadlines correctly, you protect your right to respond fully.
 You avoid default judgments and keep your voice heard in the contested probate case.